Waltair Veerayya: Production

 In August 2021, it was announced that Chiranjeevi and K. S. Ravindra (also known as Bobby) would team up for a film tentatively titled Mega154 (intended to be Chiranjeevi's 154th film) under the production of Mythri Movie Makers.
 The film was formally launched in November 2021.
 In April 2022, Chiranjeevi unintentionally revealed the film is titled Waltair Veerayya.
 The title was officially confirmed in October 2022.
 Ravindra wrote the story and dialogues, which were scripted by Kona Venkat and K. Chakravarthy Reddy.
 Arthur A. Wilson was signed on as the cinematographer, marking his third collaboration with Bobby, after Power and Sardaar Gabbar Singh.
 Niranjan Devaramane was the film's editor.

 In March 2022, Ravi Teja joined the cast, reuniting with Chiranjeevi after 22 years since Annayya (2000).
 Teja reportedly plays his brother, a police officer disguised as a mafia don.
 Shruti Haasan was paired opposite Chiranjeevi, while Catherine Tresa is playing Teja's wife.
-Nawazuddin Siddiqui was approached to play the antagonist, but due to scheduling conflicts, was replaced by Bobby Simha.
-Malayalam actor Biju Menon was also offered a role in the film, however, was replaced by Prakash Raj.
-In the early November 2022, Urvashi Rautela was roped in for doing special appearance in a song.
+Nawazuddin Siddiqui was approached to play the antagonist, but due to scheduling conflicts, he was replaced by Bobby Simha.
+Malayalam actor Biju Menon was also offered a role in the film, but he was replaced by Prakash Raj.
+In early November 2022, Urvashi Rautela was roped in for doing a special appearance in a song.

 Principal photography commenced in December 2021 in Hyderabad.
 In April 2022, the second schedule commenced with Haasan joining the sets in Vishakapatnam.
 In July 2022, the third schedule commenced with Teja joining the sets.
 A schedule was also held in Malaysia.

 Music

-The film score and soundtrack is composed by Devi Sri Prasad.
+The film score and soundtrack are composed by Devi Sri Prasad.
 The audio rights were acquired by Sony Music India.
 The first single titled "Boss Party" was released on 23 November 2022.
 The second single titled "Sridevi Chiranjeevi" was released on 19 December 2022.
 The third single titled "Veerayya Title Song" was released on 26 December 2022.
 The fourth single titled "Poonakaalu Loading" was released on 30 December 2022.
 The fifth single titled "Neekemo Andamekkuva" was released on 11 January 2023.

 Release

 Theatrical

 Waltair Veerayya along with the Hindi dubbed version, was released in theaters on 13 January 2023 coinciding with the festival of Sankranti.
-The worldwide theatrical rights of the film were sold at a cost of ₹88 crore.
+The worldwide theatrical rights of the film were sold at a cost of ₹94 crore.

-Home Media
+Home media

-The digital and satellite rights of the film were acquired by Netflix and Gemini TV, respectively.
-The film was premiered on Netflix from 27 February 2023.
+The digital and satellite rights of the film were acquired by Netflix and Gemini TV respectively.
+The film premiered on Netflix on 27 February 2023.
+The Hindi dubbed version of the movie was premiered on Sony Max on 13 August 2023.